The Statistical Complexity of Interactive Decision Making: A Theory of Learnability for Interactive Decision Making

 where the final inequality uses \pref{eq:hellinger_full_info}.
 This certifies that for all $M\in\cM$, the choice for $p$ above satisfies so we have $\comp(\cM,\Mbar)\approxleq{}\frac{1}{\gamma}$.
 A matching lower bound follows by adapting \pref{ex:bandit_lower}.
 Comparing to the finite-armed bandit, we see that the \CompShort for this example is independent of $A$, which reflects the information sharing.
 The final lower bound from \pref{thm:lower_main_expectation} takes the form

 \end{example} In \pref{sec:bandit} we consider structured bandit problems that lie between the extremes above, including linear and convex bandits.
 These problems typically have $\comp(\cM)\propto\frac{\mathsf{dim}}{\gamma}$, where---generalizing \pref{ex:bandit_lower,ex:full_info_lower}---$\mathsf{dim}$ is a quantity that reflects the intrinsic problem dimension.
+In general, however, the \CompShort can exhibit slower decay as a function of $\gamma$, particularly for nonparametric problems where the optimal regret is large than $\sqrt{T}$.

 \pref{ex:bandit_lower,ex:full_info_lower} can be thought of as bandit problems with ``problem-instance agnostic'' noise, in the sense that the mean rewards serve as a sufficient statistic, while the additive noise (in the reward distribution) is otherwise uninformative about the problem instance.
 However, any complexity measure which claims to characterize the complexity of decision making must account for more general (and possibly corner-case) problems, where seemingly irrelevant properties of the noise distribution can encode non-trivial information about the problem instance itself.
 The following example highlights one such problem.